FREE SHIPPING on orders of $85 or more

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
 A look at the immigration and passenger lists has shown a number of people bearing the name Pruitt:

-Pruitt Settlers in the United States in the 19th Century
+Pruitt Settlers in United States in the 19th Century

-Pruitt Settlers in the United States in the 20th Century
+Pruitt Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.